lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 There have been several attempts to represent or use XML in relation to Modelica in the past.
 A brief listing of key papers appears below:

+.. todo: Please put them into the references.bib file and use :cite:`xxx`

 - `N. Landin.
 (2014).
 "XML export and import of Modelica Models"
   <https://gupea.ub.gu.se/bitstream/2077/38718/1/gupea_2077_38718_1.pdf>`_
 - `ModelicaXML Schema <https://github.com/modelica-association/ModelicaXML>`_